JJHPhoto/biteaburger/README.md

   Unfortunately, I didn't quite get the concept that my study group member explained to us.
 So, I went over the code with my tutor and we came to the conclusion that I would be best served to redo the parts of the project that were not clicking for me in my head.
 Which is fine.
 I know that this is important and I wanted to get it down.

+  After a lot of trial and error, I realized my MySQL statements were missing a spaces in a few of my queries.
+With most of those working, I decided to not try to delete the burgers and just do some styling to finish the project.

 ## Application Demo

 ![](...)